peter2233finn/youtube-playlist-downloader/README.md

 - Designed for **Termux** and Android's standard music directories
 - Easily customizable to support other systems or playlist URLs
 - Will attempt not to download the same song twice (I had some issues with grepping weird URF-8 charecters here but its mostly working)
+- Menu arguements can be sent directly from command line for further integration to other scripts.
+Eg **./ytPlaylistDownload.sh 2** to download all music

 ## Requirements